Working Holiday Visas

 - All visa conditions of your previous Working Holiday Visa subclass 417 have been complied with;

-- You have not held more than one Working Holiday Visa subclass 417;
+- They have not held more than one Working Holiday Visa subclass 417;

-- You have completed three months of specified regional work whilst you held your Working Holiday Visa subclass 417; and
+- They have completed three months of specified regional work whilst on a Working Holiday Visa subclass 417; and

 To be eligible for a second Working Holiday Visa subclass 417, applicants must complete specified regional work.
-This involves completing work in the following industries:
+This involves completing work in one or more of the following industries:

 - plant and animal cultivation;